New monthly quiz - different as always

-Here is a really good link to short video clips of interest - each last 60 seconds on an topic of masonic knowledge.
-Click and see.
+Here is a really good link to short video clips of interest - each is 60 seconds on an topic of masonic knowledge.

 This is the "Main Page" on which new articles appear each month along with a new QUIZ each month.
 After a month these pages are moved to the "Archive Page" so this Main Page doesn't get clogged up.
 To see all the pages available click in the drop-down box in the grey rectangle called "...select a page to view " just above this message and to the right of my photo above.